To improve the health of the people in our communities every day with quality and compassion.

 Our workforce increasingly reflects the diversity of the communities we serve, part of Baystate Health’s broader commitment to diversity, inclusion, and cultural competence in all we do, and especially in the care we provide.

 All Baystate Health employees go through diversity and inclusion training.
 Respect must be learned as well as earned.
 It is the cornerstone of our mission to improve the health of the people in our communities with quality and compassion.

 Baystate Health believes the patients and families of our community have the right to the very best in health services, very close to home.
-That drives a dual commitment: providing the sophisticated resources of a major academic medical center as well as sustaining strong community hospitals (Baystate Franklin Medical Center and Baystate Mary Lane Hospital) and medical practices in the cities, towns, and neighborhoods where we and our families and friends live.
+That drives a dual commitment: providing the sophisticated resources of a major academic medical center as well as sustaining strong community hospitals (Baystate Franklin Medical Center, Baystate Mary Lane Hospital, and Baystate Wing Hospital) and medical practices in the cities, towns, and neighborhoods where we and our families and friends live.

 For almost four decades, we don’t just practice health care, we teach it.
 Baystate Medical Center, the Western Campus of Tufts University School of Medicine, has trained one of three primary care physicians in the Pioneer Valley and is educating health providers across a range of specialties for generations to come.
 We train 100 new residents and fellows, 150 medical students, 1,200 nursing students, and 400 allied health students every year.
 The Baystate Springfield Educational Partnership/Baystate Academy is helping students in middle and high schools develop the skills, drive, and experience to propel them into successful careers in health care.

 We also take pride in the role we play in our community’s economic health.
 More than seven cents of every dollar of gross regional product generated in Hampden, Hampshire, and Franklin counties is either directly or indirectly attributable to Baystate Health, and jobs and earnings supported by Baystate represent nearly 11,000 households in the state of Massachusetts.